cniw/mpv-discordRPC/README.md

 		```
 2. For Windows ***(Don't worry)***
    - You can skip this because available mpv Windows build by [lachs0r][lachs0r]
-   and [shinchiro][shinchiro] already use luaJIT and it static build which
+   and [shinchiro][shinchiro] already use LuaJIT and it static build which
    configured with `--enable-static-build`.
 3. For Mac ***(So sad)***
-   - Until now, luaJIT still have problem on Mac OS X. Also build mpv with
+   - Until now, LuaJIT still have problem on Mac OS X. Also build mpv with
-   luaJIT on Mac OS X (read [mpv issue #1110][mpv issue #1110]), it maybe can
+   LuaJIT on Mac OS X (read [mpv issue #1110][mpv issue #1110]), it maybe can
-   build successfully but still can't load luaJIT properly when run mpv] (read
+   build successfully but still can't load LuaJIT properly when run mpv (read
    [mpv issue #5205][mpv issue #5205]).
 You can check with `otool` command.

 ### To use _`rpc_wrapper=pypresence`_, Important to install pypresence
 **Support Mac, Windows, and Linux** because can use with [Lua][lua] (lua@5.1,
 lua@5.2) or [LuaJIT][luajit] (luajit).
-1. Install [Python 3][python] (python3.4 or python3.6) because python [asyncio]
+1. Install [Python 3][python] (python3.4 or python3.6) because this version has
-[asyncio] library needed by pypresence.
+[asyncio][asyncio] library which needed by pypresence.
 2. Install [pypresence][pypresence] `pip3 install pypresence` or `pip3 install
 https://github.com/qwertyquerty/pypresence/archive/master.zip` you can use `pip`
 instead of `pip3` if python2.7 not installed.